microsoft/Phi-3CookBook/md/05.Evaluation/Promptflow.md

 View evaluation results, compare metrics, and iterate as needed.
 Remember, evaluation is essential for ensuring your AI models meet desired criteria and goals.
 Explore the official documentation for detailed instructions on developing and using evaluation flows in Microsoft Prompt Flow.

 In summary, Microsoft Prompt Flow empowers developers to create high-quality LLM applications by simplifying prompt engineering and providing a robust development environment.
-If you’re working with LLMs, Prompt Flow is a valuable tool to explore.
+If you're working with LLMs, Prompt Flow is a valuable tool to explore.
 Explore the [Prompt Flow Evaluation Documents](https://learn.microsoft.com/azure/machine-learning/prompt-flow/how-to-develop-an-evaluation-flow?view=azureml-api-2) for detailed instructions on developing and using evaluation flows in Microsoft Prompt Flow.